dthyresson/polo/README.md

       body: "#{author_name} wants to know, \"#{question}\""
     )

-This call is fond within the `publish_to_voters` method on a poll which should be called as a DelayedJob.
+This call is found within the `publish_to_voters` method on a poll which should be called as a DelayedJob.

 Account Info
 -------------